-Preparing for an open house can seem daunting if you don’t know where to begin, so we created an open house checklist to get you started.
-It’s normal to have a lot of questions when selling your home, but this checklist outlines an all-inclusive to-do list that will ease your stress and make your home a place prospective buyers will be raving over.
+Preparing for an open house can seem daunting if you don’t know where to begin, so we created a free, printable checklist to get you started.
+It’s normal to have a lot of questions when selling your house, but this checklist outlines an all-inclusive to-do list that will ease your stress and make your home a place prospective buyers will be raving over.

 The best way to get ready to sell your house is preparing ahead of time so you’re not left scrambling at the last minute to declutter and make your house look move-in ready to improve your home’s curb appeal.
-Last-minute home staging and showings are not ideal, but with open houses, you usually have a decent amount of time to get your home in pristine condition so that it is ready to sell, and will win over as many buyers (and receive as many offers) as possible.
+Last-minute home staging and showings are not ideal, but with open houses, you usually have a decent amount of time to get your space in pristine condition so that it is ready to sell, and will win over as many buyers (and receive as many offers) as possible.

-Go around, room by room to make sure everything is in its place, and that your kids didn’t leave out a pair of shoes or a pet didn’t knock something over, or you forgot to put the laundry away.
+Room by room, conduct a home inspection, and check to make sure everything is in its place, and that your children’s toys are put away, a pet didn’t knock something over, or you forgot to put the laundry away.

 Remove dirt and debris from your driveway, walkways, patios, etc to add to your home’s curb appeal.
 Check your landscaping to make sure no trash has blown into your yard, and remove unsightly leaves or branches, and don’t forget to clean out your gutters and downspouts.

 If you have two or more cars, try to park them somewhere else during the open house.
 If you can’t, make sure they are in the garage so that they don’t diminish your home’s curb appeal or trouble a potential buyer.

 Whether full or empty, your home will always look better with the garage doors closed.
-Give them a good scrub if dirt or dust is noticeable on them.
+Give them a good scrub if dirt, dust, or scuff marks are noticeable on them.